 If your patch comes off, put a new one on a different area of skin.
 Change it again at the usual time the next day.

-- Only open the sealed package when you are ready to put on a patch.
+- Open the sealed package only when you are ready to put on a patch.

 - Peel the protective cover off the patch and throw the cover away.
 Try not to touch the sticky side of the patch (the side with the protective cover).